 K-6 Boundary Change Information

 The Boundary Change Committee will submit two map recommendations to the Board of Directors on December 12.
 We will publish these map proposals at that time.
-A Board Study Session is scheduled for January 9th, when the Board will discuss the map options.
-Their final vote will occur during the January 23 regular board meeting.
+The board unanimously approved a boundary recommendation on January 23, 2019.

 Frequently Asked Questions